Removing Barriers to Apprenticeships call for proposals – Now closed

 - Young people directly from GCSE

-Funding available for each project will be between £25,000 and £50,000 and apprenticeship starts must be an output.
+Funding available for each project is between £25,000 and £50,000 and apprenticeship starts must be an output.

 This web page will be updated once projects have been agreed.

 We will also be commissioning an evaluation for this project, and will release this within the coming weeks, to register an interest in bidding please contact us at ApprenticeshipandTechEd@greatermanchester-ca.gov.uk.